Mexican–American War: Mexican Army

 The Mexican Army was a weak and divided force.
 Only 7 of the 19 states that formed the Mexican federation sent soldiers, armament, and money for the war effort.
-Santa Anna said, "the leaders of the army did their best to train the rough men who volunteered, but they could do little to inspire them with patriotism for the glorious country they were honored to serve."
+Many leaders expressed their concern for the country, including Santa Anna who stated that, "The leaders of the army did their best to train the rough men who volunteered, but they could do little to inspire them with patriotism for the glorious country they were honored to serve."
 According to the leading Mexican conservative politician, Lucas Alamán, the "money spent on arming Mexican troops merely enabled them to fight each other and 'give the illusion' that the country possessed an army for its defense."
 However, an officer criticized Santa Anna's training of troops, "The cavalry was drilled only in regiments.
 The artillery hardly ever maneuvered and never fired a blank shot.
 The general in command was never present on the field of maneuvers, so that he was unable to appreciate the respective qualities of the various bodies under his command ...
 If any meetings of the principal commanding officers were held to discuss the operations of the campaign, it was not known, nor was it known whether any plan of campaign had been formed."

 At the beginning of the war, Mexican forces were divided between the permanent forces (permanentes) and the active militiamen (activos).
 The permanent forces consisted of 12 regiments of infantry (of two battalions each), three brigades of artillery, eight regiments of cavalry, one separate squadron and a brigade of dragoons.
 The militia amounted to nine infantry and six cavalry regiments.
 In the northern territories, presidial companies (presidiales) protected the scattered settlements.
-Since Mexico fought the war on its home territory, a traditional support system for troops were women, known as soldaderas.
-They did not participate in conventional fighting on battlefields, but some soldaderas joined the battle alongside the men.
-These women were involved in fighting during the defense of Mexico City and Monterey.
-Some women such as Dos Amandes and María Josefa Zozaya would be remembered as heroes.